Military Topics News

 This year, the Army, Navy, Air Force, and Marine Corps have all announced plans to reimburse military spouses up to $500 after a PCS move to cover the cost of state licensure or certification.
 The process varies slightly by branch, but the overall results are the same: military spouses can now complete a PCS move and look for a new job without stressing about paying out of pocket for new licensing or certification programs.
 Because the reimbursement is tied to PCS orders, it can be used any time a family moves to a new state.
 The benefit is not limited to a single move.

-The Air Force will reimburse claims retro-actively.
+The Air Force will reimburse claims retroactively.
 The service member should seek reimbursement through the servicing finance office.
 They should supply a copy of the PCS orders, a copy of the spouse’s original state occupational license, and the paid receipts for items required to obtain relicensing from the new state (exams, registration fees, etc.) The costs must have been incurred and paid after the service member’s orders are authenticated, and no more than 24 months from that point.

 Army families can find reimbursement details in the All Army Activities message, ALARACT 036/2019.
 The service member will need to access the instructions and file the claim.

-The Navy announced their program this summer, allowing Sailors to apply for a $500 reimbursement on behalf of their spouses.
+The Navy announced its program this summer, allowing Sailors to apply for a $500 reimbursement on behalf of their spouses.
 “This is part of an ongoing effort to show Navy families we are working to expand family support programs and facilitate spouse employment opportunities,” said Perry Christiansen, lead for the Navy’s family readiness programs policy, in a statement.
 The benefit is being rolled out in a 5-year pilot program.

 The Marine Corps followed the other branches.
 Details for their program can be found in MARADMIN 304/19.
 It explains which fees are covered, and any expenses that are excluded from reimbursement.
 A Marine can request the reimbursement by presenting a copy of the PCS orders, the previous state license, and the new state license, along with a receipt of relicensing fees to the Personnel Admin Office.

 The Licensure Reimbursement program is great news for military spouses.
-Not only does it make PCS moves to a new state more affordable, but it also makes professional certifications more useful and longer lasting.
-Spouses no longer need to question whether it will be worthwhile to invest in a certification program, or wonder if they will be able to continue working at the next duty station.
+Not only does it make PCS moves to a new state more affordable, but it also makes professional certifications more useful and longer-lasting.
+Spouses no longer need to question whether it will be worthwhile to invest in a certification program or wonder if they will be able to continue working at the next duty station.
 Now military spouses can continue to build on meaningful careers, no matter where PCS moves take them.

 If you are a military spouse or your training is provided through the Workforce Innovation and Opportunity Act (WIOA), you may be eligible for financial assistance to cover all or some of your tuition.